Thant-Sin-Win/CyberSecurity-SOC-Portfolio/README.md

 ## Purpose

-This Repository serves as a record of practical cybersecurity learning activities undertaken to build foundational skills in security monitoring, incident detection and response within a Security Operations Centre environment.
+This repository serves as a record of practical cybersecurity learning activities undertaken to build foundational skills in security monitoring, incident detection and response within a Security Operations Centre environment.